japl-lang/jale/README.md

 - No utf-8
 - No tab autocompletion support
 - No syntax highlighting support
-- Windows keybindings not finished, windows was not tested yet
+- Windows output still really unstable/untested in depth